 In the notation of the rules, we will use [e/X] as substitution that replaces X by e.
 We may omit ∇ or θ in the notation of a rule, if they are not changed.
-We will also use a notation "|" in the consequence part of one rule, with a set of possibilities, to denote disjunctive (i.e. don't know) nondeterminism.
+We will also use a notation "|" in the consequence part of rule (6), where all possibilities for ρ have to be considered (denoted as the set $\{\rho\}$), to denote disjunctive (i.e. don't know) nondeterminism.
 There are two nondeterministic rules with disjunctive nondeterminism: the letrec-decomposition rule (7) exploring all alternatives of the correspondence between bindings; the other one is (ElimA) that guesses the instantiation of an atom-variable.
 In case it is guessed to be different from all currently used atoms, we remember this fact (for simplicity) by selecting a fresh atom for instantiation.
 The other rules can be applied in any order, where it is not necessary to explore alternatives.

-We assume that permutations in the algorithm LETRECUNIFYAV are compressed using a grammar-mechanism, as a variation of grammar-compression in [46, 47].
-However, we do not mention it in the rules of the algorithm, but we will use it in the complexity arguments.
+We assume that permutations in the algorithm LETRECUNIFYAV are compressed using a grammar-mechanism, as a variation of grammar-compression in [47, 48].
+However, we do not mention it in the rules of the algorithm, but we will use it in the complexity arguments (see below).